Car stolen from Catoosa County flea market

 The victim told deputies that he went into the flea market around 11:30 a.m., and arrived back to where his 1952 Bel-Air should have been at approximately 1:30 p.m. to find the car missing.

-The man said he was still in possession of the keys when the theft occurred, so he wasn’t sure how exactly the car was taken.
+The man said he had the keys when the theft occurred, so he wasn’t sure how exactly the car was taken.

 “The vehicle is a fully restored 1952 Chevrolet passenger car black in color with an antique 1952 Tennessee registration,” Deputy Keith Cantrell said.